'Sam Bahadur' to exit theaters for THIS reason

 Aiming for the Rs.
 100 crore mark in India

 As per industry tracker Sacnilk, the Meghna Gulzar directorial earned Rs.
-25 lakh (early estimates) on Tuesday.
+21 lakh (early estimates) on Thursday.
 Overall, it has earned Rs.
-90.4 crore in India.
-Kaushal's portrayal of Manekshaw was praised and loved by viewers across the spectrum.
+90.91 crore in India.
+Kaushal's performance was touted to be one of his best so far.
 The cast includes Sanya Malhotra, Fatima Sana Shaikh, Neeraj Kabi, and Mohammed Zeeshan Ayyub, among others.
 The project is bankrolled by Ronnie Screwvala.